 Scholarships are awarded on a competitive basis to undergraduates, professional year students, graduate licensure program students, master's students, specialists and doctoral students.
 Considerations include the applicant's academic performance (GPA), education-related extracurricular and work activities, evidence of involvement in and commitment to the education profession, and one's record of scholarly activities.
 Donor-based scholarships have been made possible through the generosity of private donors, who include education alumni and their families, retired and current faculty and staff and other friends of the School of Education.
 These scholarship funds are managed by the KU Endowment Association on behalf of these private donors.
 Some SOE scholarships are funded by the tuition differential fees paid by students enrolled in SOE classes.
 Students need fill out only one application to be considered for both donor-based and achievement-based scholarships.

 Students may apply for a School of Education scholarship if they are:

 - Graduate students who have started graduate program coursework.

-- Students entering the professional/5th year or graduate licensure programs.
+- Students entering the graduate licensure program.
 OR

 - Undergraduate students who are either currently in the School of Education OR